 - Our Big List of PRIDE 2020 Festivals & Celebrations around the World

 Despite the beauty of his work, Tchaikovsky battled depression throughout his adult life.
 Numerous biographers postulate that his early separation from his mother and her subsequent death had much to do with his mood swings.
 Others believe that his attempt to deny same-sex attraction kept him from ever knowing lasting happiness.

 Because his scores could vault from the ornate and sentimental to the grandiose, his work was first more popular with audiences than critics.
 And for a musician whose work was widely beloved across the strata of society, he dealt with stage fright until his success as a conductor finally helped him enjoy the rapturous reception his music engendered.

-He is the man behind Peter and the Wolf and Swan Lake and Romeo and Juliet.
+He is the man behind the lush Pathetique symphony and Swan Lake and Romeo and Juliet.
 And over the past century, his works have been performed from one end of the planet to the other.
 Although Disney saw fit to change the running order of the vignettes that make up The Nutcracker for his first animated feature that wasn’t billed as “a cartoon” in Fantasia, he also brought an entirely new audience to the music.

 Tchaikovsky only lived to 53.
 Some say cholera killed him nine days after he conducted the premiere of his Sixth Symphony, the Pathétique in Saint Petersburg.
 Other biographers point to his drinking and smoking.
 And others say that a lifetime in the closet led to excess.

 In the words of one historian: “As for illness, problems of evidence offer little hope of satisfactory resolution: the state of diagnosis; the confusion of witnesses; disregard of long-term effects of smoking and alcohol.
 We do not know how Tchaikovsky died.
 We may never find out.”